ace-wg/ace-revoked-token-notification/draft-ietf-ace-revoked-token-notification.md

 ~~~~~~~~~~~
 {: #response-diff title="Example of response following a Diff Query request to the TRL endpoint" artwork-align="left"}

-If the Authorization Server supports diff queries:

-* The Authorization Server MUST keep track of N\_MAX most recent updates to the portion of the TRL that pertains to each caller of the TRL endpoint.
-The particular method used to achieve this is implementation-specific.

-* When SIZE is equal to N_MAX, and a new TRL update occurs as pertaining to a registered device, the Authorization Server MUST first delete the oldest stored update for that device, before storing this latest update as the most recent one for that device.

-* The Authorization Server SHOULD provide registered devices and administrators with the value of N_MAX, upon their registration (see {{sec-registration}}).

 {{sec-series-pattern}} discusses how performing a diff query of the TRL is in fact a usage example of the Series Transfer Pattern defined in {{I-D.bormann-t2trg-stp}}.

-{{sec-cursor-pattern}} discusses how the execution of a diff query of the TRL can be further improved by using the "Cursor" pattern defined in {{Section 3.3 of I-D.bormann-t2trg-stp}}.

 ## Using the Cursor Extension ## {#ssec-trl-diff-query-cursor}